NesaNst/hw2-Kieran-Amir-Wenwen-Nesa/README.md

 ### Fall detection (event driven EARS Statement)
 When the device detects a fall, the device shall start a 60 second countown to let the user know EMS will be contacted.

+### Smoke and break-in detection sensors
+The system shall have sensors installed in the senior's house to detect smoke and break-ins.
+The sensors shall provide real-time alerts to authorized users when smoke or a break-in is detected.

+### Secure access to footage from senior monitoring cameras
+The system shall provide secure access to footage from cameras installed around the senior's house.
+Authorized users shall be able to view the footage in real-time or recorded format.
+The system shall use secure and encrypted communication channels to protect the privacy and security of the elderly's living situation.